 The Emulator II Editor for Mac OS X

-I discovered the EII Editor through a Gearspace forum, and the Emulator II user group on Facebook is also highly active and incredibly helpful with information about every aspect of the restoration process.
+I discovered the EII Editor through a Gearspace forum, and the E-mu user group on Facebook is also highly active and incredibly helpful with information about every aspect of the restoration process.

 The software is available directly from Wolfram Niessen in exchange for a donation of 40 Euros.
 Once installed, the software allows you to easily load patches in a matter of seconds rather than minutes.